Jevan Snead: Tampa Bay Storm

 On January 4, 2011, Snead signed a contract to play for the Tampa Bay Storm of the Arena Football League.
 He was released prior to the start of the season on March 6.

 After football

 According to his former high school football coach, as of January 2015, Snead worked as an oil field supplies salesman in San Antonio, Texas.
+For the six months prior to his death, he worked as a managing consultant for WeWork Space Services in Austin.

 Death

 Snead died by suicide on September 21, 2019, in Austin, Texas, at the age of 32.
 Snead had suffered dementia-like symptoms after his football career, unable to remember games he played at Ole Miss and even parts of his childhood.
 This led him and his family to conclude that he was experiencing symptoms of chronic traumatic encephalopathy (CTE) caused by concussions suffered during his years of playing football.
 After his death and pursuant to his wishes, Snead's brain was donated to an institute that studies CTE.